 - a bony bump on the back of your heel

 - severe pain in the area where your Achilles tendon attaches to your heel

 - swelling in the bursa, which is the fluid-filled sac at the back of your heel

 - redness near the inflamed tissue

 Haglund’s deformity can be difficult to diagnose because the symptoms are similar to those associated with other foot issues, including Achilles tendonitis.

 An X-ray may also help your doctor create orthotics to relieve your heel pain.
 Orthotics are customized shoe inserts made to stabilize your foot.

 The treatment for Haglund’s deformity usually focuses on relieving pain and taking pressure off of your heel bone.
-Nonsurgical options
+Nonsurgical options include:

 - wearing open-back shoes, such as clogs

-- taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen or aspirin
+- taking nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB) or aspirin (Bufferin)

 - icing the bump for 20 to 40 minutes per day to reduce swelling

 - getting ultrasound treatments